jeteve/mokapot/README.md

 ## Query IDs

 There are two ways to deal with Query IDs with mokaccino.
-Query IDs (both automated or user provided) are stable accross serialisation/deserialisation cycles.
+Query IDs (both automated or user provided) are stable across serialisation/deserialisation cycles.

 ### Using your application Query IDs

-To use your application Query IDs, simply instanciate a `PercolatorUid` with your query ID type and use `index_query_uid`:
+To use your application Query IDs, simply instantiate a `PercolatorUid` with your query ID type and use `index_query_uid`:

 ```rust